GIFT OF FLIGHT SCHOLARSHIP

 Essay form answers to the following questions (500 words maximum per question):

 What made you choose to study nursing?

 What draws you to provide direct patient care?

 Describe a pivotal moment in your life that exemplifies the characteristics listed above.

 Questions?
 Send email to Marybeth Wiedemann at firstname.lastname@example.org

-The recipient will be announced the second week of April 2023.
+The recipient will be announced in the third week of July 2023.

 Must be available to attend and participate in the Annual ECHO conference in San Diego October 2-4, 2023.